 First, let’s look at how each country qualifies for the Olympic Games.
-Each country can qualify either 1 or 3 places each for the Olympic Games in the men’s and women’s recurve division.
+Each country can qualify either one or three places each for the Olympic Games in the men’s and women’s recurve division.

-If USA Archery has earned 3 Olympic quota slots in each division, the top 3 archers per division will be nominated to the U.S. Olympic Team.
+If USA Archery has earned three Olympic quota slots in each division, the top three archers per division will be nominated to the U.S. Olympic Team.
 The athlete who is ranked fourth is named the Alternate to the U.S. Olympic Team.
-If we have only earned 1 quota slot in a division, only the top finisher in the U.S. Olympic Team Trials will be named to the U.S. Olympic Archery Team.
-In addition to their final ranking in the U.S. Olympic Team Trials, athletes whose ranking makes them eligible to be on the U.S. Olympic Archery Team must also meet the Minimum Qualification Standards set by World Archery for each quadrennial.
+If just one quota slot is earned in a division, only the top finisher in the Trials will be nominated to the U.S. Olympic Team.